 You have probably stared at your concrete driveway, sidewalk, or patio and thought it would look so much better if it weren’t for those unsightly cracks.
-You might also wonder if you are to blame; perhaps you are doing something wrong, which is why your concrete is cracking.
+And you might also wonder if you are to blame; perhaps you are doing something wrong, which is why your concrete is cracking.
 However, there is no need to blame yourself; cracked concrete is ubiquitous and almost inevitable.
 According to the American Concrete Institution, even with the best design and proper construction, it is normal to expect at least some cracking in concrete.

 So there you have it; even under the best circumstances, cracking in concrete is to be expected.
 Of course, as a homeowner, this doesn’t sit well with you; there must be ways you can prevent or at least prolong the manifestation of cracks in your concrete driveway, patio, or sidewalk.
 Well, there are a few ways in which you can better protect your concrete surfaces from cracking, but let’s first understand the reasons why concrete cracks.